-During camp, girls explore engineering, meet new friends and mentors, and develop their teamwork skills.
+During camp, participants explore engineering, meet new friends and mentors, and develop their teamwork skills.
 GiE participants come from all over the Bay Area, with diverse interests and various experiences with engineering.
-While some girls already love engineering or science, for many this is their first time exploring engineering.
+While some campers already love engineering or science, for many this is their first time exploring engineering.

-The Berkeley Girls in Engineering program is a week-long, non-residential summer camp for San Francisco Bay Area girls entering 6th, 7th, and 8th grades to explore different aspects of what it means to be an engineer in a fun, hands-on environment.
-Girls will learn leadership skills such as goal setting and effective communication, and engage in activities that showcase different engineering disciplines.
-Participants will also design and create engineering projects throughout the week under the guidance of Berkeley faculty, staff, and students.
+The Berkeley Girls in Engineering program is a week-long, non-residential summer camp for San Francisco Bay Area students entering 6th, 7th, and 8th grades to explore different aspects of what it means to be an engineer in a fun, hands-on environment.
+Participants will learn leadership skills such as goal setting and effective communication, and engage in activities that showcase different engineering disciplines.
+Campers will also design and create engineering projects throughout the week under the guidance of Berkeley faculty, staff, and students.

 “I’ve never really been big on math but a lot of the stuff we did today … they took math and they made it interesting, and they took science and they made it … fun!”